fe-lix-werner/ipleak-cli/README.md

 # ipleak cli

-Check you [ipleak.net](https://ipleak.net) information from the cli
+Check your [ipleak.net](https://ipleak.net) information from the cli

 # Features